SoFi Stadium: Design

 SoFi Stadium was designed by HKS and consists of the stadium itself, a pedestrian plaza, and a performance venue.
 Above the stadium is an independently supported translucent canopy which covers the stadium proper, the adjacent pedestrian plaza, and the attached performance venue.
 The million-square-foot canopy is made up of 302 ETFE panels, 46 of which can be opened to provide ventilation, supported by a cable net.
 The canopy has 27,000 embedded LED pucks, which can display images and video that can also be seen from airplanes flying into Los Angeles International Airport.
 The stadium bowl has open sides and seats 70,240 spectators for most events, with the ability to expand by 30,000 seats for larger events.
 Despite the roof, the open sides of the stadium still make it vulnerable to lightning delays, with the first such delay in an NFL game between the Chargers and the Las Vegas Raiders on October 4, 2021.
-The attached music and theatre venue, known as the YouTube Theater, has a capacity of 6,000 seats.
+The attached music and theatre venue, known as YouTube Theater, has a capacity of 6,000 seats.
 The stadium and performance center are considered to be separate facilities under one roof.

 Another component of the stadium's design is the Infinity Screen by Samsung, an ovular, double-sided 4K HDR video board, the first of its kind, that is suspended from the roof over the field.
 Formerly known as "the Oculus" before a name change, the structure weighs 2.2 e6lbs and displays 80 million pixels.
 The Infinity Screen also houses the stadium's 260-speaker audio system, as well as 56 5G wireless antennas.

 Outdoor sports in California are usually played on grass due to the state's highly favorable climate.
 However, a grass field is very difficult to maintain to an acceptable standard when it is used by more than one gridiron football team.
 Because SoFi Stadium was intended from the outset to be used by two NFL teams, the designers opted not to install a natural playing surface.
-The stadium joined California Memorial Stadium as the only major sports facilities in California currently in use to have artificial turf installed.
+The stadium joined California Memorial Stadium and Valley Children's Stadium as the only major sports facilities in California currently in use to have artificial turf installed.